 Nonqualified plans must be unfunded and may only be offered to a select group of management or highly compensated employees of the employer.
 For this reason, nonqualified plans are exempt from most of the substantive provision of the Employee Retirement Income Security Act ("ERISA").
 As an unfunded plan, benefits are paid solely from the general assets of Albertsons Companies.
 If Albertsons Companies were to become insolvent, then the claims of the company's creditors may have priority over payment of your benefit from the nonqualified plan and you could lose all or a portion of your benefits under the EDCP.

-What will happen to my EDCP plan contributions if the planned Kroger/Albertsons merger occurs?
+What will happen to the EDCP if the proposed merger goes through?